Asabeneh/30-Days-Of-React/04_Day_Components/04_components.md

 )
 ```

-We covered function and class in brief and React component is made of JavaScript functions or classes.
-Now, let's make a React component.
+We just briefly covered function and class.
+React component is made of JavaScript functions or classes, so let's make a React component now.

 ## Creating React Component